Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 What food and candy brands are partnering with Minions?

-Without a doubt Minions will be one of this year’s biggest blockbuster releases.
-And with the growing popularity of these curious, yellow beings, they are plenty of brands that want in on this action.
-Here’s a sampling of some of brands that are spending big bucks to share in Minions mania:
+Without a doubt, Minions will be one of this year’s biggest blockbuster releases.
+And with the growing popularity of these curious, yellow beings, there are plenty of brands that want in on this action.
+Here’s a sampling of some of the brands that are spending big bucks to share in Minions mania:

 • Dinners: Kraft Macaroni and Cheese dinners and single-serve, microwaveable cups